Necried/necried.github.io/README.md

 This repository contains the static content of my personal website.

-The live website can be found here: lucasdutton.me
+The live website can be found here: [lucasdutton.website](lucasdutton.website)